korayozkal/korayozkal.github.io/_posts/2020-04-26-why_do_i_want_to_be_a_software_engineer.markdown

 Your passion never goes away.
 That’s why when you are asked to build a single page registration form.
 You teach yourself HTML in 36 hours from scratch and you end up with a full website!

 I feel very privileged to be a part of the Flatiron School and eager to be a successful software engineer!
-Adding to wahat Rumi said, I believe if you are changing yourself today, tomorrow you can change the world for the better.
+Adding to what Rumi said, I believe if you are changing yourself today, tomorrow you can change the world for the better.